Use these steps if you're having difficulty getting your video doorbell online.

 - Poor connectivity

-- Phone not on the same network when installing
+- Your mobile device is not on the same network when installing

-Select the "eye" icon in the Password field to make the characters visible as you type.
-Then you can make sure the characters are exactly correct for the WiFi network you are trying to join.
+Tap the eye icon in the Password field to make the characters visible as you type.
+Then you can make sure the characters are exactly correct for the Wi-Fi network you are trying to join.

 The doorbell needs a 2.4 GHz Wi-Fi network full time.
 If the Wi-Fi signal is weak at the doorbell location, consider moving the Wi-Fi router closer to the doorbell.
 You may also add a Wi-Fi extender to the network.
 Some extenders use electrical wiring to transfer data quickly and provide a Wi-Fi access point wherever there is an electrical outlet.